Linutronix/yang-validation/qcw/README.md

 existence in the data tree carries some meaning.
 ```

-=> If a container is a non-presence container, the container's existence in the data tree carries no meaning.
+→ If a container is a non-presence container, the container's existence in the data tree carries no meaning.

-=> The parser needs to handle a non-presence container in the same way regardless of its existence in the data tree.
+→ The parser needs to handle a non-presence container in the same way regardless of its existence in the data tree.

 ## The must statement

+Why is the `must` statement always evaluated?

 In '7.5.3.
 The "must" Statement' of RFC7950: